microsoft/cobalt/infra/templates/az-hello-world/README.md

 The `az-hello-world` template is intended to be a reference for running a single public Linux Container within an Azure Application Service Plan.

 >> *Have you completed the quick start guide?
-Deploy your first infrastructure as code project with Cobalt by following the [quick-start guide](./2_QUICK_START_GUIDE.md).*
+Deploy your first infrastructure as code project with Cobalt by following the [quick-start guide](https://github.com/microsoft/cobalt/blob/master/docs/2_QUICK_START_GUIDE.md).*

 ## Use-Case

-This particular template creates an Azure environment with our smallest infrastructure footprint and is the recommended template highlighted in our [quick-start guide](../../../docs/2_QUICK_START_GUIDE.md).
+This particular template creates an Azure environment with our smallest infrastructure footprint and is the recommended template highlighted in our [quick-start guide](https://github.com/microsoft/cobalt/blob/master/docs/2_QUICK_START_GUIDE.md).
+It's a practical first step.

 ## Provisioned Resources